OtakuSky/D11_Sample_Structure/README.md

 **📁 rest**
 Use this folder for any requirements not covered by the above categories.

 **📁 out_of_sample_data**
 It currently has sample dummy data.
 It is in the exact format which we will be evaluating for the matches in the duration of 4th Dec till 14th Dec.

+**📁 docs**
+Put your documentation and working demo of the complete project here.
+Working Video demo should encorporate, everything including setting up github repo on local and then hosting the UI and working of both Project and Model UI.